Danirali/disposable-minecraft-multiplayer/README.md

 ```

 ## 💾 Data Persistence & Volume Mounts
 The image is structurally disposable, meaning the application layer can be safely updated or deleted without losing your world or administrative login settings.
+However, the option to update the server without deleting the container is available from the UI.
 ```
 -v ./data:/minecraft/data: Maps your local directory to internal server storage for maps, player credentials, and plugin configurations.
 -v ./credentials:/minecraft/credentials: Persists web dashboard admin login details and session secrets locally across container reinstalls.